 Many real estate agents and aspiring property owners are interested in getting into real estate investing but don't have the capital to make it happen.
 That's where real estate investors come into play.
 A partnership with an investor can provide you the capital for your investment opportunity in exchange for a share of the profits.
 To that end, here's a guide on how to find the right real estate investors.

 What is a real estate investor?

 While investing in real estate is a great way to diversify your portfolio, it's expensive to get into.
-Not only do the properties themselves cost hundreds of thousands of dollars, but there are also ongoing costs like property taxes and maintenance to consider.
-So few property investors, especially those just starting out, have the capital needed to start up a real estate investing business.
+The properties themselves not only cost hundreds of thousands of dollars but also entail ongoing costs like property taxes and maintenance to consider.
+So, few property investors, especially those just starting out, have the capital needed to start up a real estate investing business.
 Enter investor partnerships.

 How to find real estate investors

 Now that you know why someone might want to form a real estate partnership, how do you go about finding real estate investors?
 Here are several options to help you decide which route might be best for you.